 Clothing – Stitching Is Key

-Yep, you’ll even need to get some new threads.
+There’s a good chance you’ll need to get some new threads.
 While in the backcountry, you’ll encounter many different types of terrain.
 Each different feature will be a new challenge calling for different levels of breathability and durability in your clothing.
 While climbing, you will likely be pretty warm, and it’s best to keep sweating to a minimum.
 Dress in wicking layers to keep sweat moving away from your body, and of course if you’re hot, take a layer off and vice versa.
-Look for outer wear that has vents so you can control air flow to provide the most comfortable protection possible.
+Look for outerwear that has vents so you can control air flow to provide the most comfortable protection possible.

 Go For It!